bw0rth/pync/docs/source/getting-started.rst

    from pync import Netcat

    # io.BytesIO turns the GET request byte string into a file-like
-   # object for the pync function.
+   # object for the Netcat class.
    request = io.BytesIO(b'GET / HTTP/1.0\r\n\r\n')

-   # pync reads and writes bytes so be sure to open files in
+   # Netcat reads and writes bytes so be sure to open files in
    # binary mode.
    response = open('http.response', 'wb')
    nc = Netcat('host.example.com', 80,